oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 the oreohive organisation is strictly NOT liable for the effectiveness of (your use of) our such resources in protecting your own content! so use this as guidance at your own risk, we have virtually no idea what we're doing. we personally strictly do not recommend this practice, but won't stop you. it's your prerogative.

-# Terms & Ethics of Use
+# oreohive Source No-AI-Training License

-*The redistribution of this document, outside of attributed quotes that explicitly specify the source of the oreohive organisation, is not allowed (not permitted by these Terms & Ethics of Use, nor the oreohive organisation, who publishes them).
+*The redistribution of this document, outside of attributed quotes that explicitly specify the source of the oreohive organisation, is not allowed (not permitted by these oreohive Source No-AI-Training License, nor the oreohive organisation, who publishes them).
 This includes copies, quotes, texts, screenshots, images, pictures or extracts that are modified, altered, built upon or are posted, transmitted, published or sent otherwise (verbatim).*

-*As part of our pledge to accessibility, inclusivity and transparency, summaries of this Terms & Ethics of Use document may be published by the oreohive organisation.
-However, these do not take precedence or hold (overruling) power over this Terms & Ethics of Use document itself.*
+*As part of our pledge to accessibility, inclusivity and transparency, summaries of this oreohive Source No-AI-Training License document may be published by the oreohive organisation.
+However, these do not take precedence or hold (overruling) power over this oreohive Source No-AI-Training License document itself.*

-*This Terms & Ethics of Use document does not hold power or take precedence over later iterations of Terms & Ethics of Use documents provided and published officially by the oreohive organisation.*
+*This oreohive Source No-AI-Training License document does not hold power or take precedence over later iterations of oreohive Source No-AI-Training License documents provided and published officially by the oreohive organisation.*

-*Adjusted or altered versions or publications of the oreohive organisation’s Terms & Ethics of Use are invalid if conducted by individuals not formally considered to be a part of the oreohive organisation by the organisation itself, even if this was or has been done under the oreohive organisation’s name, regardless of intent.*
+*Adjusted or altered versions or publications of the oreohive organisation’s oreohive Source No-AI-Training License are invalid if conducted by individuals not formally considered to be a part of the oreohive organisation by the organisation itself, even if this was or has been done under the oreohive organisation’s name, regardless of intent.*

 *We allow for the use of this document to inspire similar Terms documents, but we have too little an idea of what we’re doing to take responsibility should this leave loopholes or gaps.
 We are not liable.
 For your business or projects, you should consult a lawyer to properly write or compose for you such a Terms document without potential loopholes or weak points.*

 *the oreohive organisation takes zero liability.
-The end user is responsible for how they use our products, services, platforms, assets, resources and experiences, and they must do so in compliance with these Terms & Ethics of Use.*
+The end user is responsible for how they use our products, services, platforms, assets, resources and experiences, and they must do so in compliance with these oreohive Source No-AI-Training License.*

 *Regardless of what a given end user or party does with what we provide or publish, we take zero liability for any harm done or laws / rules broken by them.
 It is their responsibility what they do with our services, products, experiences, platforms and tools, all of which we provide for educational purposes and in good faith (and a respect for the public / in the public interest).*

 # 00. - Important notes

-- In agreeing with these Terms & Ethics of Use, you agree to also be in agreement with, understanding of and acceptance of future iterations of our Terms & Ethics of Use.
+- In agreeing with these oreohive Source No-AI-Training License, you agree to also be in agreement with, understanding of and acceptance of future iterations of our oreohive Source No-AI-Training License.
 - These apply to all products, services and experiences distributed under or by the oreohive organisation, or any content created by, facilitated by, provided by or solicited by the oreohive organisation.
-You may not under any circumstances use, connect to or interact with any of these without being in agreement with these Terms & Ethics of Use.
+You may not under any circumstances use, connect to or interact with any of these without being in agreement with these oreohive Source No-AI-Training License.
-- Largely in order to prevent abuse, we deem even your connection to our services or resources for the sole purposes of reading these Terms & Ethics of Use as an agreement to use our services, products, platforms and experiences within (the confines of) these Terms & Ethics of Use.
+- Largely in order to prevent abuse, we deem even your connection to our services or resources for the sole purposes of reading these oreohive Source No-AI-Training License as an agreement to use our services, products, platforms and experiences within (the confines of) these oreohive Source No-AI-Training License.
-- With this being said, we do not bar you from, or restrict your viewership of, our Terms & Ethics of Use, even if you have not formally and explicitly confirmed your acceptance with them via a UI element, because we think that would be silly.
+- With this being said, we do not bar you from, or restrict your viewership of, our oreohive Source No-AI-Training License, even if you have not formally and explicitly confirmed your acceptance with them via a UI element, because we think that would be silly.
-- The assumption, though, is that in connecting with our services for any reason whatsoever (including reading these Terms & Ethics of Use):
+- The assumption, though, is that in connecting with our services for any reason whatsoever (including reading these oreohive Source No-AI-Training License):
-    - you’re in agreement with these Terms & Ethics of Use,
+    - you’re in agreement with these oreohive Source No-AI-Training License,
     - find yourself in sincere agreement with and understanding of what they outline, and
-    - agree to utilise, interact with or connect to our services, products, platforms or experiences in accordance with (and within the confines defined by) our Terms & Ethics of Use.
+    - agree to utilise, interact with or connect to our services, products, platforms or experiences in accordance with (and within the confines defined by) our oreohive Source No-AI-Training License.
-- In using our services, agreement with our Terms & Ethics of Use is not optional.
+- In using our services, agreement with our oreohive Source No-AI-Training License is not optional.
 It’s a compulsory measure that is assumed given any amount of engagement with us, our platforms or our services.
 This even includes communicating with us via external means, like email (even if this isn’t facilitated by our own domain), or accessing our resources via third-party services and / or external domains.
-- No part of these Terms & Ethics of Use is optional, but we do encourage feedback surrounding it.
-Please reach out to us via our official means of contacts if you have any questions, queries, qualms or ideas for improving our Terms & Ethics of Use.
+- No part of these oreohive Source No-AI-Training License is optional, but we do encourage feedback surrounding it.
+Please reach out to us via our official means of contacts if you have any questions, queries, qualms or ideas for improving our oreohive Source No-AI-Training License.
-- It might seem ridiculous for an organisation so focused on freedoms and liberties to utilise such an extensive scheme as these Terms & Ethics of Use, but we outline these to protect both ourselves and you as an end user.
-It’s largely up to our own discretion as an organisation whether we choose to act upon these in any given circumstance, or deem a behaviour or action by anyone or any entity in violation of these Terms & Ethics of Use.
+- It might seem ridiculous for an organisation so focused on freedoms and liberties to utilise such an extensive scheme as these oreohive Source No-AI-Training License, but we outline these to protect both ourselves and you as an end user.
+It’s largely up to our own discretion as an organisation whether we choose to act upon these in any given circumstance, or deem a behaviour or action by anyone or any entity in violation of these oreohive Source No-AI-Training License.
-- We promise to be what we deem reasonable in our enforcement and policing of these Terms & Ethics of Use.
+- We promise to be what we deem reasonable in our enforcement and policing of these oreohive Source No-AI-Training License.
 We may deal with cases (of potential or definite violation) on a case-by-case basis and in our own time.
 We would only ever wish to reach a conclusion that is beneficial, constructive and protective, both of ourselves and our end users, including any potential violators, within reason and our own judgements.

 # 01. - Introduction

-This document, and its series of segmented pieces clearly specified within ‘sections’, form the Terms & Ethics of Use of the oreohive organisation.
+This document, and its series of segmented pieces clearly specified within ‘sections’, form the oreohive Source No-AI-Training License of the oreohive organisation.
-By using any of our (the oreohive organisation’s) works, you agree to the Terms & Ethics of use in its entirety.
+By using any of our (the oreohive organisation’s) works, you agree to the oreohive Source No-AI-Training License in its entirety.

 This includes you using, consuming, manipulating, sharing, distributing, altering, downloading or retrieving our work for any purposes and for any manner, be this for personal viewership, incorporation into your own content or materials, or any such use.